Jared Cheang

 SASH AI Safety Research.
 NUS MSc Business Analytics.
 Advisory.sg Data/AI Technical Lead.

-I am a recent Masters’ Graduate looking to transition my career into AI Safety Research.
-Previously, I come from an AI and Software Engineering background with recent experiences based around the public sector delivering AI-based solutions.
+I am a recent Masters’ Graduate looking to transition into AI Safety Research.
+I come from a Computing and Data Science background plus also a “Tech For Good” believer, having developed various AI-based solutions in the public sector.

-My shift into AI Safety grew naturally out of my technical work over the past few years.
-While working with many different AI systems and applications, I saw firsthand just how popular they were becoming.
-But despite all the excitement, I realized there was a huge amount of work needed to make sure these systems are truly reliable and trustworthy.
-The biggest concern came from the new Generative AI models which opened a massive box of problems around how they work and why they make the decisions they do.
-What struck me is how much the world is starting to depend on these incredibly powerful tools when we don’t fully understand their inner workings.
+My shift into AI Safety grew naturally out of my technical work over the past few years - while working with many different AI systems and applications, I saw firsthand just how popular they were becoming.
+But despite all the excitement, I realized there was a huge amount of work needed to make sure these systems are truly reliable and trustworthy, with the biggest concern coming from the latest models opening a massive box of problems given how incredibly powerful they are, yet we do not fully understand its inner workings.

 My experiences have helped me develop as a dedicated generalist, someone who enjoys contributing across various technical and leadership domains.
 This cross-functional mindset is grounded in a strong academic foundation, where I was fortunate enough to be awarded an accelerated direct Masters scholarship (top 3% of cohort) and offered a CS PhD at a top 10 institution.
 This foundation, alongside a belief in teamwork, has led to some rewarding practical outcomes.
 For example, I had the opportunity to lead a team that secured 1st runner-up in a national hackathon during my year abroad.
 More recently, I was grateful for the chance to mentor a team of juniors at a national innovation challenge, and it was rewarding to see them reach a Top 8 national finish and be awarded $5,000.
 This commitment to building and contributing also fueled my early entrepreneurial experience as a student co-founder, which successfully secured a capital grant of $10,000.